felsenhower/elf-plotter/README.md

 ### Advanced examples:

 You can also specifiy certain parts (headers or sections) that you wish to exclusively highlight in the plot.
-Write a plus sign ("+") and specify a comma-separated list of parts you want to highlight.
+Write a plus sign ("+") and specify the part you want to highlight.
 E.g. to only highlight the `.text` section:

 ```bash
 $ ./plot_elf.py +.text "$(which touch)" "$(which gzip)"